ptvan/ptvan.github.io/_posts/2025-03-21-forecasting-books.md

 Compared to The Signal and The Noise, Superforecasting is written in a more academic style.
 Interestingly, Nate Silver had met Tetlock and devoted a section in his book in The Signal and The Noise to discuss Tetlock and his ideas.

-- Medical practice did not become evidence-based until randomized controlled trials were first seriously attempted after World War II.
-Prior to this many procedures were done despite dubious evidence of effectiveness.
+- Prior to World War II, many medical procedures were carried out despite dubious (or absence of) evidence for their effectiveness.
+Medical practice did not become evidence-based until randomized controlled trials were first seriously attempted in the late 1940s, advocated by [Archie Cochrane](https://en.wikipedia.org/wiki/Archie_Cochrane).